yazonnile/svelidation/readme.md

 const [ errorsStore, valueStore, inputFunctionForUse ] = createEntry(createEntryParams);
 ```

-`errorsStore`, `valueStore` used for bind errors and value store in templates.
+`errorsStore`, `valueStore` used for bind errors and value stores in templates.
 One more time.
 THIS IS SVELTE STORES.
-Below in this readme you might see something lose `errors[]` - this is just a array with strings
+You might see something like `errors[]` below in this readme - this is just a array with strings

 `inputFunctionForUse` function for `use` svelte directive on input, to assign its events to validation process